ANTI-AGEING FOODS FOR YOUR SKIN

 HOW ANTIOXIDANTS PREVENT SIGNS OF AGEING

 Antioxidants are extremely helpful molecules because they can combat free radicals and prevent oxidative stress.
-Some antioxidants with anti-ageing capabilities include, Vitamins A, C, and E, glutathione, carotenoids, and polyphenols.
+Some antioxidants with anti-ageing capabilities include, vitamin A, vitamin C, and vitamin E, glutathione, carotenoids, and polyphenols.

 Many of the following vitamins and nutrients are part of the antioxidant family: